 The Shared Houses Collective is not about getting a property that will serve an individual or a small group of people.
 The idea has a society-wide aim to make affordable housing available to the widest range of people.

 In addition to housing, we plan to have a public space in the house.
 Its form will depend on the building we find, but we want to organize various events there such as lectures and film screenings.
 We will also provide space for collectives that are close to our worldviews.
 And by supporting us, you will support the idea of a network of house projects like ours.
-Once we have our house, we will be able to focus more on supporting collectives that would like to join the network.

 How do you plan on financing your project?

 We fund the house from three sources.
 The German foundation Umverteilen! has lent us the largest share of money.
 The second part we get through direct loans from people that support us.
 The third pillar is the savings of the members of the collective, which were put into the project as membership deposits.